Learnosity/learnosity-sdk-php/README.md

 ### **Learnosity demos repository**
 On our [demo site](https://demos.learnosity.com/), browse through many examples of Learnosity API integration.
 You can also download the entire demo site source code, the code for any single demo, or browse the codebase directly on GitHub.

-### **Learnosity reference documentation**
+### **Learnosity developer documentation**
-See full documentation for Learnosity API init options, methods and events in the [Learnosity reference site](https://reference.learnosity.com/).
+See full documentation for Learnosity API init options, methods and events in the [Learnosity developer documentation](https://help.learnosity.com/hc/en-us/categories/16266193425053).

 ### **Technical use-cases documentation**
 Find guidance on how to select a development pattern and arrange the architecture of your application with Learnosity, in the [Technical Use-Cases Overview](https://help.learnosity.com/hc/en-us/articles/360000757777-Technical-Use-Cases-Overview).